nichollsh/MITHRA/README.md

 # MITHRA
-Wrapper for stellar evolution models and tracks.
+A wrapper for stellar evolution models and tracks.

 MITHRA calculates stellar spectra, integrated fluxes, and other parameters using pre-calculated stellar evolution tracks and grids of stellar spectra.
-This code is distributed under the BSD 3-Clause Clear license.
+This code is distributed under the BSD 3-Clause license.

+Pronounced: *mith*-*rah*.
+Named after the Iranian deity of light and the sun.

 ## Repository structure
 * `README.md`       - This file